 What is displayed also is not the most polished of affairs, with numerous typos, error messages, awkward animations that looked incomplete, minor text display errors, and no music.
 Further quibbles can be found stemming from the way the writer handles the Mass Possession concept in general, only undoing its effects in a select few routes and treating the alien remote, the catalyst for these events, as a tool for narrative convenience, malfunctioning, breaking, and changing John around in whatever ways the writer wants it to.
 All of this, combined with a lack of detail seen in a large number of these routes, which could stand to feature another page or two of details, make the final product come off as very rough.

 That being said, I still consider Warranty to be an impressive accomplishment from its creator, especially given how this is their first attempt working on a project of this magnitude and type, and overall I had a great time going through the Scenario, flowchart making and code diving notwithstanding.
 I get the appeal of randomized variables, but they also make it really easy to miss content.
 Sure, I could stand to not see another route where John winds up as somebody’s mom.
-But I would have been pissed if I missed out the routes where John winds up as a non-binary, transgender, or fully female fusion of himself and another girl whose lives were hybridized, and probably now has two moms because reality was scrambled after the alien remote done exploded.
+But I would have been pissed if I missed out on the routes where John winds up as a non-binary, transgender, or fully female fusion of himself and another girl whose lives were hybridized, and probably now has two moms because reality was scrambled after the alien remote done exploded.

 Carrie The Stalker by Makoto – Download – Flowchart